pagkly/Zed/Investopedia3/How Do Prepaid Debit Cards Work.md

 ---

 How Do Prepaid Debit Cards Work?
-A prepaid debit card is much like a [gift card](https://www.investopedia.com/terms/g/gift-card.asp): It allows you to spend whatever amount of money is stored on the card.
+A prepaid debit card is much like a [[gift card]](https://www.investopedia.com/terms/g/gift-card.asp): It allows you to spend whatever amount of money is stored on the card.
 Once the balance is used up, you can reload the card online or at an ATM, a participating store, or other physical location.
 Prepaid debit cards are issued by banks and branded by the major credit card companies, including Visa, MasterCard, Discover, and American Express.

 ### Key Takeaways